layline-io/layline-doc/docs/03-assets/sinks/asset-sink-file.md

 ### Directories

-A File System sink requires the definition of at least two different directories:
+A File System sink allows the definition of the following two different directories:

 1. **Output Directory** : The directory to write output files to.
 2. **Temporary Directory** : The directory to write output files to during processing (see description below).